Over $2M Stolen By Elon Musk Impersonators In Crypto Scams, Says FTC | Benzinga

 Why It Matters: Bitcoin’s high growth attracted a large number of new investors to the space, with some likely being “easy targets” in the eyes of these crypto scammers.

-The Tesla Inc (NASDAQ:TSLA) CEO himself appeared to be convinced by Bitcoin as an asset class, TSLA) CEO himself appeared to be convinced by Bitcoin as an asset class, announcing that Tesla had purchased $1.5 billion of the leading cryptocurrency in February.”>announcing that Tesla had purchased $1.5 billion of the leading cryptocurrency in February.
+The Tesla Inc (NASDAQ:TSLA) CEO himself appeared to be convinced by Bitcoin as an asset class, TSLA) CEO himself appeared to be convinced by Bitcoin as an asset class, announcing that Tesla had purchased $1.5 billion of the leading cryptocurrency in February," announcing that Tesla had purchased $1.5 billion of the leading cryptocurrency in February.

 Tesla’s decision to now revoke the option of using Bitcoin as a means of payment and Musk’s new criticism of the digital asset may have been the reason that slowed down momentum in the crypto bull run.